 Filter vs. No Filter

 Ionizers, on the other hand, send out electrically charged ions that bind to pollutants in the air.
-The pollutants are then either collected by an oppositely-charged plate or left on any surface within the room.
+The pollutants are collected by an oppositely-charged plate or left on any surface within the room.

 Filtered air purifiers are most effective at cleaning an area of up to 1,000 square feet, some covering more.
 However, this depends on the size of the unit, so you must always check the description.